AlexEkdahl/spellbee/README.md

 ```bash
 ./bin/sp apple
 ```
-## implementation
+## Implementation

-To see how spellbee is implemented in neovim, you can check out this file:
+To see how I integrated spellbee in neovim, you can check out this file:

 [spellbee.lua](https://github.com/AlexEkdahl/.dotfiles/blob/main/nvim/lua/spellbee.lua)